hsf-training/hsf-training-cicd-github/content/episodes/09-the-matrix/index.md

 git push -u origin feature/add-ci
 ```

 While the jobs are running, let's imagine we don't want our CI/CD to crash if that happens.
-We have to add `continue-on-error: true` to a job
+We have to add `continue-on-error: true` to a job.
 ```yaml
 runs-on: ubuntu-latest
 continue-on-error: true
 ```
-For the matrix case, Github Actions fails the entire workflow and stops all the running jobs if any of the jobs in the matrix fails.
+For the matrix case, Github Actions fails the entire workflow and stops all the running jobs if any of the jobs in the matrix fail.
 This can be prevented by using `fail-fast: false` key:value.
 ```yaml
 strategy:
   fail-fast: false